 What is your research project about?

-My research project is about GP registrar billing practices in Australia, in particular looking at the uptake of telehealth billing, bulk billing versus private billing, and how prepared GP registrars are for billing as a result of their RTO’s education program.
+My research project is looking at GP registrars’ use of telehealth compared to in-person consultations following the COVID-19 pandemic, as well as other aspects of billing practices, including bulk billing versus private billing and how prepared GP registrars are for billing as a result of their RTO’s education program.

 What was your motivation for the project?